ftrichardson/Aux-Cord/README.md

 **6.** Open your web browser and visit <a href="http://127.0.0.1:8000/" target="_blank">http://127.0.0.1:8000/</a> to access the application.

 ## Plans
-I am currently working on adding a feature so users can visualize their musical preferences via graphical representations of their playlists' audio statistics.
-This feature allow users to compare with other users what they tend to value more in songs, at least according to Spotify (i.e. danceability, instrumentalness, etc.).
+I am currently working on fixing feature so users can visualize their musical preferences via graphical representations of their playlists' audio statistics.
+This feature should allow users to compare with other users what they tend to value more in songs, at least according to Spotify (i.e. danceability, instrumentalness, etc.).